manuelpuchta/manuelpuchta.de/content/blog/2025-year-in-review/2025-year-in-review.md

 tags: ["notepad"]
 ---

-A lot has happened this year.
+## Recap: A lot has happened this year.

-Arriving in Berlin.
+1. Arriving in Berlin, sorta.

 ![View from the Humboldt Forum over Berlin](./recap-1.jpg)

-We regularly spent time with my family in Upper Franconia.
+2. We regularly spent time with my family in Upper Franconia.

-We visited Hamburg regularly.
-Had a wonderful time in Berlin (with old and new friends).
+3. We visited Hamburg regularly.
+4. Had a wonderful time in Berlin (with old and new friends).

 ![Having a good time in Berlin](./recap-3.jpg)

-Speaking of friends: Tobi and I visited Philipp in Mannheim.
+5. Speaking of friends: Tobi and I visited Philipp in Mannheim.

-We listened to [Soap & Skin](https://youtu.be/-DhQGc8FaaM?si=TO5fIxXA06y2d5Hq) at Volksbühne.
-Preparing for my first ultracycling event.
+6. We listened to [Soap & Skin](https://youtu.be/-DhQGc8FaaM?si=TO5fIxXA06y2d5Hq) at Volksbühne.
+7. Preparing for my first ultracycling event.

 ![Somewhere in Brandenburg](./recap-4.jpg)

-We were on holiday in Berlin.
+8. We were on holiday in Berlin.
 Enjoyed an evening at [FREA](https://www.frea.de/) (unfortunately permanently closed now) and visited Bad Saarow Therme.

 ![Jones ice cream](./recap-8.jpg)
 ![Having good food at FREA](./recap-2.jpg)

-Enjoyed a [PUP](https://youtu.be/aa3Afg3fzAQ?si=av2t0_Y42fkqhF-6) concert at Hole44.
+9. Enjoyed a [PUP](https://youtu.be/aa3Afg3fzAQ?si=av2t0_Y42fkqhF-6) concert at Hole44.

-Spent time on Borkum with Linnea's family.
+10. Spent time on Borkum with Linnea's family.

 ![Borkum beach](./recap-5.jpg)

-A trip to [Paris](/blog/a-long-weekend-in-paris/) happened, including watching the Tour de France finale. 💛
+11. A trip to [Paris](/blog/a-long-weekend-in-paris/) happened, including watching the Tour de France finale. 💛

-Linnea and I got married on a whim. 💕
+12. Linnea and I got married on a whim. 💕

 ![Getting married](./recap-6.jpg)

-I rode my first ultracycling event in September.
-Here, I wrote more about [Sneak Peaks](/blog/sneak-peaks/).
+13. I rode my first ultracycling event in September: [Sneak Peaks](/blog/sneak-peaks/).

 ![Sneak Peaks](./recap-11.jpg)
 _Picture from [Saskia Martin](https://www.instagram.com/saskiacmartin/)_
 ![Sneak Peaks](./recap-9.jpg)
 ![Sneak Peaks](./recap-10.jpg)

-Two fantastic weeks of doing nothing in [Portugal](/blog/babymoon-in-portugal/).
+14. Two fantastic weeks of doing nothing in [Portugal](/blog/babymoon-in-portugal/).

-The search for an apartment in Hamburg was successful.
+15. The search for an apartment in Hamburg was successful.

-The last quarter consisted mainly of preparations for the move, moving back to Hamburg, and settling into the new apartment.
+16. The last quarter consisted mainly of preparations for the move, moving back to Hamburg, and settling into the new apartment.

 It was a really good year.
 Deliberately exhausting, especially due to another move back to Hamburg.
 But also wonderful, as Linnea and I are returning as a married couple.
 Neither of us could have imagined that two or three years ago.
 We are currently preparing for our next adventure, as we are expecting a baby soon.
 It couldn't be better.
 I'm looking forward to the new year.